 If you have selected more than one style sheet, you can reorder the list using drag-and-drop (use the Drag icon ).
 If a style has different properties in different style sheets, preference is given to properties in the style sheets that are the latest, that is, at the bottom of the list.

 To remove a style sheet, click against it.

 In the Index section, you can add index keywords.
-These keywords are specific to the topic and will appear in the Index panel.
-In the Index Keywords field, enter your keyword and press Enter.
-You can also add subkeywords when you use : in between keywords.
+These keywords are specific to the topic and appear in the Index panel.
+In the Index Keywords field, specify your keyword and press Enter.
+You can also add subkeywords by using : in between keywords.
 The keywords are then displayed below the Index Keywords field.
 To remove a keyword, click in the desired keyword.
 For more information, see Create and manage an index.